renderpci/dedalo/docs/config/config.md

 ./dedalo/config/config.php

-DEDALO_CORE_PATH `string`

 Dédalo needs to include some common classes and tools to be operative.
-The loader is the responsible for loading the core classes into memory before start the users login process.
+The loader is the responsible for loading the core classes into memory before start the users login process and in every user call.

 ```php
 include DEDALO_CORE_PATH . '/base/class.loader.php';